-Because if you destroyed every creature that preys upon others, you would perhaps leave few alive.
+ture that preys upon others, you would perhaps leave few alive.

-Surely, Sir, the poor bird, which that naughty cat has killed, was never guilty of such a cruelty?
+Tommy.-Surely, sir, the poor bird which that naughty cat has killed, was never guilty of such a cruelty.

-I will not answer for that.
-Let us observe what they live upon in the fields, we shall then be able to give a better account.
+Mr Barlow.-I will not answer for that.
+Let us observe what they live upon in the fields; we shall then be able to give a better account.

-Mr. Barlow then went to the window, and desired Tommy to come to him, and observe a Robin which was then hopping upon the grass with something in its mouth, and asked him what he thought it was.
+Mr Barlow then went to the window and desired Tommy to come to him, and observe a robin which was then hopping upon the grass with something in its mouth, and asked him what he thought it was.

-I protest, Sir, it is a large worm.
+Tommy.-I protest, sir, it is a large worm.
 And now he has swallowed it!
-I should never have thought that such a pretty bird could be so cruel.
+I should never have thought that such a pretty bird could have been so cruel.

-Do you imagine that the bird is conscious of all that is suffered by the insect?
+Mr Barlow.-Do you imagine that the bird is conscious of all that is suffered by the insect?

-No, Sir.
+Tommy .- No, sir.

-In him then it is not the same cruelty which it would be in you, who are endowed with reason and reflection.
-Nature has given him a propensity for animal food, which he obeys in the same manner as the sheep and ox when they feed upon grass, or the ass when he browses upon the furze or thistles.
+Mr Barlow.-In him, then, it is not the same cruelty which it would be in you, who are endowed with reason and reflection.
+Nature has given him a propensity for animal food, which he obeys in the same manner as the sheep and ox when they feed upon grass, or as the ass when he browses upon the furze or thistles.

-Why then, perhaps, the cat did not know the cruelty she was guilty of in tearing that poor bird to pieces.
+Tommy.-Why, then, perhaps the cat did not know the cruelty she was guilty of in tearing that poor bird to pieces?

-No more than the bird we have just seen is conscious of his cruelty to the insect.
-The natural food of cats consists in rats, mice, birds, and such small animals as they can seize by violence, or catch by craft.
-It was impossible she should know the value you set upon your bird, and therefore she had no more intention of offending you, than had she caught a mouse.
+Mr Barlow.-No more than the bird we have just seen is conscious of his cruelty to the insect.
+The natural food of cats consists in rats, mice, birds, and such small animals as they can seize by violence or catch by craft.
+It was impossible she should know the value you set upon your bird, and therefore she had no more intention of offending you than had she caught a mouse.

-But if that is the case, should I have another tame bird, she will kill it as she has done this poor fellow.
+Tommy.-But if that is the case, should I have another tame bird, she would kill it as she has done this poor fellow

-That, perhaps, may be prevented-I have heard people that deal in birds affirm there is a way of preventing cats from meddling with them.
+Mr Barlow.-That, perhaps, may be prevented.
+I have heard people that deal in birds affirm there is a way of preventing cats from meddling with them.

-Oh! dear Sir, I should like to try it.
-Will you not show me how to prevent the cat from killing any more birds?
+Tommy.-Oh dear, sir, I should like to try it.
+Will you not show me how to prevent the cat from killing any more birds ?

-Most willingly.-It is certainly better to correct the faults of an animal than to destroy it.
+Mr Barlow.-Most willingly; it is certainly better to correct the faults of an animal than to destroy it.
 Besides, I have a particular affection for this cat, because I found her when she was a kitten, and have bred her up so tame and gentle that she will follow me about like a dog.
-She comes every morning to my chamber door, and mews till she is let in; and she sits upon the table at breakfast and dinner, as grave and polite as a visitor, without offering to touch the meat.
-Indeed, before she was guilty of this offence, I have often seen you stroke and caress her with great affection; and puss, who is by no means of an ungrateful temper, would always purr and arch her tail, as if she were sensible of your attention.
+She comes every morning to my chamber-door and mews till she is let in; and she sits upon the table at breakfast and dinner as grave and polite as a visitor, without offering to touch the meat.
+Indeed, before she was guilty of this offence, I have often seen you stroke and caress her with great affection; and puss, who is by no means of an ungrateful temper, would always pur and arch her tail, as if she was sensible of your attention.